COMBINING ART AND SCIENCE

 Artwork created through interaction between scientists and artists reaches its widest and most diverse audience online and in exhibits that include galleries and museums as well as schools, libraries, and gathering places such as coffee shops, bookstores, assisted living facilities, banks, hotel lobbies, office buildings, and other public venues.

 Our programs include artists internships, one-health research, saving species workshops, and travel courses.
-Since 2016, we have supported artist internships at Foster Parrots, Inc, the International Fund for Animal Welfare, and the Mystic Aquarium.
+Since 2016, we have supported artist internships at Foster Parrots, International Fund for Animal Welfare, and Mystic Aquarium.
 We offer a variety of art/science study opportunities, from formal classes to travel courses and workshops.
-Our exhibits include an online gallery of artwork by rising artists and organize a major exhibit every two years.
+Our exhibits include an online gallery of artwork by rising artists and we organize a major exhibit every two years.
 In 2016, our first exhibit brought artists and scientists together to explore the Wildlife Trade and Conservation.
-In 2018, we are planning a new exhibit on Urban Wildlife: Learning to Co-exist.
+In 2018, our second will be Urban Wildlife: Learning to Co-Exist.